tonyx/NUnitWebRunner/README.md

 NUnitWebRunner
 ==============

+Note: I have not mantained this project for a while.

 Web runner interface for NUnit tests.

-Why to use it: when you you have legacy code highly dependent of the web execution environment so cannot easily tested outside of the web environment, and you want to start writing unit tests.
+Why to use it: when you you havecode highly dependent of the web execution environment so you cannot easily tested outside of the container hosting the whole app.
+So you can just deploy a web page and run unit tests as an actual web page deployed with the whole application.

-how to use it (not tried yet): add the pages and the classes of this solution in your web application.
-Write your tests.
+How to use it (not tried yet): Write your tests.
 Run the app.
 Load the page that in this project is the default, then it shoud run all and visualize all the tests of your projects.

-code in a web application that cannot be tested from outside of your application environment.
-For example: your legacy code uses some settings

 This is just a "waking skeleton".
 Here is a list of possible new features that I think will make the product more useful at scale.